Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 During the performance| ©Michael Lloyd

-The Phantom of the Opera musical is the work of director Andrew Lloyd Webber, who made a brilliant adaptation of the original novel by Gaston Leroux.
+The Phantom of the Opera musical is a work of director Andrew Lloyd Webber, who made a brilliant adaptation of the original novel by Gaston Leroux.

 The staging is simply spectacular.
-It is surprising to see how such a small stage is used so well with such accomplished sets and how they change throughout the musical.
-In each performance some 230 costume elements are used, 280 candles are manually lit and the actors wear more than 100 wigs.
+Some 230 costume elements are used in each performance, 280 candles are manually lit and the actors wear more than 100 wigs.

 Plot

-In the play, the story is divided into a prologue and two acts lasting two and a half hours with a 15-minute intermission in between.
-It involves more than 40 actors including singers, choirs, extras and ballet.
+In the play, the story is divided into a prologue and two acts, lasting two and a half hours with a 15-minute intermission.
+More than 40 actors participate, including singers, chorus members, extras and dancers.

 Theater Chairs| ©Joseph Mayers